-As the situation with COVID-19 has developed, the Board of Trustees has determined that the risk to our congregation is too high to continue meeting
+As the situation with COVID-19 has developed, the Board of Trustees has determined that the risk to our congregation is too high to continue in-person activities.

-As of March 15th, no church services or in-person meetings will occur as a part of the First Parish community through early April; for clarity, no church services March 15, March 22, and March 29.
+As of March 15th, no church services or in-person meetings will occur as a part of the First Parish community until it is safe for in-person contact.
+For clarity, There will not be in-person church services.
 The All Members Meeting, BOLA, and all other gatherings have also been postponed.

 This is a decision that we have not made lightly, but we would rather our congregation be healthy and safe than put at risk.